 - Training on banked surfaces

 If the muscles attached to the IT band are already tight, these factors can force the body to compensate, worsening symptoms by causing further irritation.
+So what can you do about it?

 IT band injury isn’t like other minor injuries.
 If you want to get back to running or your normal programming, you need to be proactive with aggressive injury treatment.
 Confront the underlying issues such as tightness and weakness in the muscles attached to the IT band.
 This will help correct for any imbalances, which can cause further detriment to your IT band.

 Foam rolling helps with the mobility of fascia.
-Without proper mobility, fibers of the fascia can constrict normal range of motion, further causing imbalances and flaring IT band symptoms.
+Without proper mobility, fibers of the fascia can constrict the normal range of motion, further causing imbalances and flaring IT band symptoms.

 Furthermore, mobility can be restricted by scar tissue, as new layers of fascia are created due to IT band injury and inflammation.
 If this tissue is not properly treated, mobilized and aligned, it can create future injuries and prolonged recovery.
 Need a foam roller but don't know where to start?
 Check out BarBends review of the best foam rollers.